A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models

-Each linguistic cue has garnered considerable scholarly attention, resulting in a wealth of research and a variety of methodological approaches inspired by them.
-Specifically, \textbf{Psychology:} Liu et al. \citep{liu2023chatcounselor} propose ChatCounselor to provide mental counseling while Qiu et al. \citep{qiu2023smile} utilize \texttt{ChatGPT} to rewrite the QA dataset into multi-turn mental dialogues. \textbf{Emotion:} Fu et al. \citep{fu2023reasoning} integrates commonsense-based causality explanation, considering both the user’s perspective (user’s desires and reactions) and the system’s perspective (system’s intentions and reactions).
+\item \textit{Emotion.} Emotional intelligence has always been a crucial feature of dialogue systems, enabling them to understand and generate more empathetic and contextually appropriate responses~\citep{wang2023emotional}.
+For examples, Fu et al. \citep{fu2023reasoning} integrates commonsense-based causality explanation, considering both the user’s perspective (user’s desires and reactions) and the system’s perspective (system’s intentions and reactions).
 Zhao et al. \citep{zhao2023chatgpt} evaluate the performance of \texttt{ChatGPT} on emotional dialogue in terms of various understanding and generation tasks such as emotion recognition, emotion cause recognition, dialogue act classification (emotion dialogue understanding), empathetic response generation and emotion support generation.
-In order to navigate limited data and non-standardized training in emotional dialogues, the ExTensible Emotional Support dialogue dataset (ExTES) is curated by utilizing the in-context learning potential of \texttt{ChatGPT} that synthesizes human insights. \textbf{Persona:} Tu et al. \citep{tu2023characterchat} present CharacterChat, an extensive conversational system designed to provide social support.
+In order to navigate limited data and non-standardized training in emotional dialogues, the ExTensible Emotional Support dialogue dataset (ExTES) is curated by utilizing the in-context learning potential of \texttt{ChatGPT} that synthesizes human insights.

+\item \textit{Personality.} The way one speaks reflects their personality.
+It is straightforward to infer the user persona from textual information especially the dialogue context~\citep{cuecot}.
+In detail, Tu et al. \citep{tu2023characterchat} present CharacterChat, an extensive conversational system designed to provide social support.
 CharacterChat is comprised of a conversational model that is guided by personas and memory, alongside an interpersonal matching plugin model.
-This plugin model is responsible for identifying and assigning the most suitable supporters from the MBTI-1024 Bank to individuals based on their specific personas. \textbf{All-in-one:} Instead of considering different cues in isolation, Wang et al. \citep{cuecot} seamlessly blend them all into one cohesive conversational flow, regarding different aspects of cues as part of user status and prompt the LLMs to reason user status exhibited in the dialogue context, aiming to generate more helpful and acceptable responses for users.
+This plugin model is responsible for identifying and assigning the most suitable supporters from the MBTI-1024 Bank to individuals based on their specific personas.

+\item \textit{Unification.} Instead of considering different cues in isolation, Wang et al. \citep{cuecot} seamlessly blend them all into one cohesive conversational flow, regarding different aspects of cues as part of user status and prompt the LLMs to reason user status exhibited in the dialogue context, aiming to generate more helpful and acceptable responses for users.